sonic-net/SONiC/doc/voq/voq_hld.md

 The router interface creation for system ports is driven by configuration in "INTERFACE" table ConfigDB.
 The router interface creation and ip address assignments are done as needed in the similar fashion as how they are done for local ports.
 No changes in IntfsOrh for voq systems.
 ### NeighOrch
 The NeighOrch is made aware of system port.
 While creating neighbor entry, for the voq neighbors, the encap_index attribute is sent in addition to other attributes sent for local neighbors.
 The neighbor entry creation and next hop creation use system ports for remote neighbors and local ports for local neighbors.
-## VoqDbSyncd
-This is a **new** subsystem.
-This is used for exchanging voq information between a sonic instance and the VOQ System Database.
-VoqDbSyncd does the following:
- * Reads from VOQ_DB's SYSTEM_PORT table remote entries from central redis sever and updates local redis's APP DB's SYSTEM_PORT_TABLE table and net device state (up/down) in the kernel.
- * Reads APP DB's NEIGH_TABLE entries which has encap index from local redis and updates central redis server in VOQ_DB's NEIGH table
- * Reads APP DB's INTF_TABLE entries which has rif id from local redis and updates the central redis server in VOQ_DB's INTERFACE table
- * Reads from VOQ_DB's NEIGH table remote entries from central redis server or from the static configuration and updates local redis's APP DB's NEIGH_TABLE table and neighbor records in the kernel.
- * Reads from VOQ_DB's INTERFACE table remote entries from central redis server or from the static configuration and updates local redis' APP_DB's INTF_TABLE table

 ## Fabric Ports Orchestration
 Fabric port orchestration includes  - discovering all fabric ports, fabric port neighbors and fabric port reachability.
 This applies to both switch types (NPU and FABRIC).
 Also Fabric ports should be monitored for - state changes, statistics, errors etc. Phase-1 implementation will not support deleting/creating fabric ports dynamically.